Pedro Morisco: Club career

 Born in Curitiba, Paraná, Morisco joined Coritiba's youth setup in 2013, aged nine.
 He was promoted to the first team in July 2023, after impressing with the under-20s.

 Morisco made his first team – and Série A – debut on 29 November 2023, starting in a 1–1 home draw against Botafogo, as his side were already relegated.
 In the following year, he established himself as a first-choice, and renewed his contract until 2027 on 20 June 2024.

-In 2025, after spending three months recovering from a hand injury, Morisco returned to the field on 19 May.
-In his first nine matches after returning, he kept eight clean sheets, earning the highest average rating on Sofascore for the season among goalkeepers in the world's top 20 leagues.
+In 2025, after spending three months recovering from a hand injury, Morisco returned to the field on 19 May, and kept eight clean sheets in his first nine matches after returning, earning the highest average rating on Sofascore for the season among goalkeepers in the world's top 20 leagues.
+Regularly used, he spent another four months sidelined due to a shoulder injury from February to July 2026.

 International career

 On 18 November 2020, Morisco was called up to the Brazil national under-17 team for a period of trainings.
+On 9 September 2026, he was called up to the full side by Carlo Ancelotti for two friendlies against Australia and India.